Keep WebUI Active During Solve

 waitForCompletion argument reduces the inactive time of the browser window during a solve session drastically.
 There still could be inactive periods, especially during the initialization of the background procedures.
 The previously illustrated example will now look as follows.

 The example AIMMS project can be downloaded from

 Flow Shop - No Veil

-pro::DelegateToServer, the data session no longer waits for the server session to complete, thus allowing the end user to browse and edit the data while the server session is executing a long running procedure.
+pro::DelegateToServer, the data session no longer waits for the solver session to complete, thus allowing the end user to browse and edit the data while the solver session is executing a long running procedure.

 Oops, I see a problem.
 The results are pushed back without any notification – suddenly data is changed on screen.
 How can we give control back to the end-users, such that they can determine themselves when the results are shown?
-See Load Server Session Results Manually
+See Load solver session Results Manually